39 Melakhot: Threshing/extraction

-Definition: Removal of an undesirable outer from a desirable inner.
+Definition: Extraction of a desirable inner from an undesirable outer.

+This is derived from the cracking of the husks that encase the kernels of wheat.
+These undesirable husks have to be cracked open in order to extract the desirable inner kernels in order to process them further.

 This is a large topic of study.
 It refers to any productive extraction and includes juicing fruits and vegetables and wringing (desirable fluids) out of cloths, as the juice or water inside the fruit is considered 'desirable' for these purposes, while the pulp of the fruit would be the 'undesirable.'

 As such, squeezing (S'ḥita) to extract a desirable inner is generally forbidden unless certain rules are applicable dependant upon the case.
 The wringing of undesirable water out of cloths may also come under scouring/laundering.
 This activity should be viewed more accurately as extraction, while sorting (see below) is more akin to purification.